Banging Toolbox

 Without a variable speed control, you will have to constantly turn the motor on and off to slow the wheel down.
 In addition to placing undue stress on the starter mechanism, this can get very annoying after a while.

 Other than that, for commercial and industrial use, you will get a much better life span with a pro brand under daily use.
-And therefore you should consider if you want a slow or fast speed bench grinder.
+Therefore you should consider if you want a slow or fast speed bench grinder.

 For cutting metal, however, you should use a Dewalt chop saw for bulk cutting or pick the best cordless angle grinder for more portable metal cutting jobs.